skellis46/embodied-camera/embodied-camera-project-overview.md

 The mobile phone has gone from being a phone to being a camera with communication functions (Apple keynotes focus on camera upgrades)
 Democratization of the moving (and still) image.
 Role of YouTube -- give some sense of its scale and breadth.
 Akin to extension of human body.
 Like Stelarc's experiments and experiences writ large.
+Volume 5 in JDSP on dance and technology useful here (see Davidson's introduction for overview).
 Frontal embodiment: occular-centric, frontal surfaces of the body.
 Narrowing of attention towards the central experiences of the eyes (not peripheral)
 Attenuation of peripheral vision/experience.
+Cooper-Albright discusses this in her wee book.
 What do I mean by embodiment?
 Humans clearly have complex – love-hate – relationship with the smartphone.
 Glued to our screens.